Jbudnick/Spark-Case-Study-Public/README.md

 After limiting the number of fields we were working with, we worked to strip down the dataset to only tweets involving the French election.

+We found there were some tweets made from England (not France?), so we tossed those.

 To do this, we chose some keywords.
 If the tweet didn't contain one of the keywords, we tossed it out.

 To start, we chose the following keywords: